360CVGroup/Qihoo-T2X/README.md

-# Qihoo-T2X
-This is the official homepage of Qihoo-T2X.
+# This is the project page of FancyVideo